w3c-ccg/did-pkh/README.md

 members are welcome to open issues if they would like clarification of the intended or possible usages of the method.
-We will use the "next meeting" tag for issues and PRs that we want to discuss soon, so the [next meeting label](https://github.com/w3c-ccg/did-pkh/labels/next%20meeting) view is the fastest way to see n up-to-date agenda for the upcoming meeting(s).
+We will use the "next meeting" tag for issues and PRs that we want to discuss soon, so the [next meeting label](https://github.com/w3c-ccg/did-pkh/labels/next%20meeting) view is the fastest way to see an up-to-date agenda for the upcoming meeting(s).
 We are also glad to take requests for older issues to *receive* that label at the end of all meetings.

 When agendas of interest to the general community (including ratification and review period resolutions) come